probe-rs/probe-rs/changelog/added-cargo-embed-rtt-channel-socket.md

-Added support to `Cargo Embed` for publishing raw RTT data for specific channels on a tcp socket.
+Added support to `cargo embed` for publishing raw RTT data for specific channels on a tcp socket.